va-code/open-HCCI/README.md

 # open-HCCI
-The goal of this project is to design and test an open source HCCI Engineas easy to retrofit or add to existing designs as a turbo.
+The goal of this project is to design and test an open source HCCI Engine as easy to retrofit or add to existing designs as a turbo.

 # Intro